Curfew may be lifted in some of Ukraine's cities during energy emergency – Zelenskyy

 Source: Zelenskyy's evening address on 14 January

-Quote: "I have instructed a review of the curfew rules: during the state of emergency we can remove the curfew for some cities and hromadas.
-Where the security situation allows, of course.
+Quote: "I have tasked a review of curfew regulations: during this state of emergency, curfews can be lifted for some cities and communities where the security situation allows it.

-Government officials must present the relevant proposals so people can receive all necessary support at any time and so businesses can plan their work more rationally."
+The government officials must present the corresponding proposals.
+So that people have access to all necessary support at any time, and that businesses can plan their operations more rationally."

 Details: Zelenskyy also said that an emergency situation in the energy sector will be formally recorded in legal terms, enabling more flexibility.
 The Cabinet of Ministers (Ukrainian government) will, where possible, simplify everything related to connecting back-up energy equipment to the grid so there are no bureaucratic constraints.